josephbudd/kickwasm/README.md

 ## October 23, 2019

+* Tiny source code formatting fixes.
-Rebuilt all of the tests.
+* Rebuilt all of the tests.
 In the past few weeks I've reengineered kickwasm and it's tools 3 times.
 Apparently I neglected to rebuild the kickwasm tests after the last round of changes.
 Now the tests are rebuilt.

 ## October 22, 2019